noisesocket/spec/noise_socket.md

 Noise_XX allows any combination of authentications (client, server, mutual, none) by using null public keys (i.e. sending a public key of zeros if you don't want to authenticate).

-Other patterns may be supported by concrete implementations, for example Noise_IK can be used for 0-RTT if client knows server's public key.
-But at least one Noise_XX message must be included first in any first message
+Other patterns may be supported by concrete implementations, but at least one Noise_XX message must be included first in any first message

 Traffic in Noise Socket is split into packets each less than or equal to 65535 bytes (2^16 - 1) which allows for easy parsing and memory management.